-Cluster headaches are rare when compared to other types of headaches.
+Cluster headaches are rare when compared with other types of headaches.
 The pain they

 What causes cluster headaches?

-Researchers do not know exactly what causes cluster headaches.
+Researchers don't know exactly what causes cluster headaches.
 They seem to be related

 The following may trigger cluster headaches:

-- Alcohol use or smoking cigarettes
+Alcohol use or smoking cigarettes

-- Change to a high altitude
+Change to a high altitude

-- Exercise or exertion
+Exercise or exertion

-- Heat, either weather or a bath
+Heat, from either the weather or a bath

 Foods that contain nitrates, such as bacon or lunch meat

 What are the symptoms of cluster headaches?

-While symptoms may differ from person to person, the following are common symptoms of a cluster headache:
+These are common symptoms of a cluster headache:

 Sudden onset of pain, generally around or behind the eye

 Pain builds to a peak in about 10 to 15 minutes

-- Restlessness or agitation
+Restlessness or agitation

-- Red or watering eyes
+Red or watering eyes